Why CLP Compliance Matters In Scented Products

 Sarah: "Why didn't anyone tell me about this before?"

 Emily: "Well, most people don't know about it.
-But trust me, once you start checking for CLP labels, you'll be fine and you'll know which melts to avoid."
+But once you start checking for CLP labels, you'll be fine and you'll know which melts to avoid."

 Emily: "Go grab your wax melt.
 On the packaging, you should have a sticker with a list of chemical ingredients listed and the maker's details."